kshetline/json6/README.md

 This will create a global `JSONZ` variable.

 ## API
 The JSON-Z API is compatible with the [JSON API].
+Type definitions to support TypeScript are included.

 [JSON API]:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON